khetansarvesh/multimodal_ai/README.md

 These are systems that take input and give output modalities which are of different types.
 More information on this available [here](https://github.com/khetansarvesh/multimodal_ai/tree/main/cross_modal)

 # 2. Multimodal Inputs Single Output System
+Here the multimodal inputs can be of different types :
 - Bimodal Input Single Output
 - Trimodal Input Single Output
 - General Input Single Output